» Rat Guide » Health Guide » Care Guide » Medication Guide » Breeding Guide

 Pharmacology

-Its activity is at the mu receptor which gives it a longer duration of analgesic action.
+Buprenorphine, a thebaine derivative, is a synthetic partial opiate agonist.
+It has some activity at the mu receptor which gives it a longer duration of analgesic action than butorphanol.

 Indications

-Drug Interactions or Contraindications:
+Drug Interactions or Contraindications

-It is incompatible with diazepam and lorazepam.
+• It is incompatible with diazepam and lorazepam.

-Compatible drugs are acepromazine, atropine, diphenhydramine, droperidol, glycopyrolate, hydroxyzine, scopolamine, and xylazine.
+• Compatible drugs are acepromazine, atropine, diphenhydramine, droperidol, glycopyrolate, hydroxyzine, scopolamine, and xylazine.

-If used with other central nervous system depressants such as anesthetic agents, Antihistamines, phenothiazines, barbiturates and tranquilizers, may increase central nervous system, and respiratory depression.
+• If used with other central nervous system depressants such as anesthetic agents, antihistamines, phenothiazines, barbiturates and tranquilizers, may increase central nervous system and respiratory depression.

-Recommended not to use with MAO inhibitors.
+• It is not recommended to give with MAO inhibitors.

-Use with caution in respiratory compromise, and impaired liver or renal function.
+• Use with caution in respiratory compromise and impaired liver or renal function.

 Adverse Reactions